BenLiu983/Representative-Samples-Selection/README.md

 ![plot8](https://user-images.githubusercontent.com/64850893/86277895-7ed35b00-bba5-11ea-9c4f-0f28972eb7d1.jpg)

-The estimation and selection results of five methods are presented in above Table.
+The estimation and selection results of five methods are presented in the above table.
 To start with, "EM", AM and FAM perform well in selecting representative samples in terms of relatively high PSR and low FDR.
 From the perspective of DEV, "EM" performs more accurate than AM and FAM.
 The result of "EM" is different from that in previous models, which is due to that the implicit model assumption of "EM" matches the true model setup.
 Even so, our AM and FAM still obtain satisfactory results without the assumption on implicit component model.
-It is noteworthy that, unlike the experiments in Gaussian or linear mixture models, the PSR or FDR in this experiment does not reach the perfect level 1 or 0.
+It is noteworthy that, unlike the experiments in Gaussian or linear mixture models, the PSR or FDR in this experiment does not reach the perfect level 100% or 0.

 # Case 4.1 Implicit Poisson mixture model (1 variable)